brian14708/wh-briefings/statements-releases/2021-08/2021-08-11-readout-of-the-fifth-national-climate-task-force-meeting.md

 modified_time: 2021-08-12 11:07:58-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/11/readout-of-the-fifth-national-climate-task-force-meeting/
 published_time: 2021-08-11 21:33:57-04:00
-title: Readout of the Fifth National Climate Task Force Meeting
+title: "Readout of the Fifth National Climate Task Force\_Meeting"
 ---

 *On the heels of the latest IPCC report, the National Climate Task Force